belherdigital/documentation-oe/support.md

 ### Replying to a ticket

 Remember that the client has to be logged in with his purchase e-mail to access his support ticket, when a client does that he can see a list of all opened tickets with their status; Opened, held or closed.
-A ticket is on “hold” status when the client receives a reply from one of the support agents.
+A ticket is on "hold" status when the client receives a reply from one of the support agents.

 ![support5]({{ site.baseurl }}/images/support5.png)